 Engineers say U.S. highways rate a D+ grade.
 Still, U.S. roads are in better shape than those in Sweden, the U.K., New Zealand and Australia, according to a separate global survey by the World Economic Forum.
 Even in Germany, where the autobahn was born, western highways are in poor shape because the government shifted billions of euros to rebuild roads in the former East Germany after reunification.
-Germany hopes to pay for repairs with a toll on non-German vehicles, but the European Commission says it would nix that idea.
-Most nations pay for road repairs out of their general budgets, which are not as fat as they used to be.
+In 2014, Germany voted to have non-German vehicles pay tolls to finance repairs; the plan is on hold because EU regulators say it discriminates against foreigners.
+Most nations tax fuel and pay for road repairs out of their general budgets, which are not as fat as they used to be.
 The U.S. pays for highways in part by charging drivers a fuel tax and funneling the money to states through a national Highway Trust Fund.
-The fund is almost out of money and lawmakers are brawling over how to fill the gap.
-Because of the uncertainties of federal funding, current repairs and expansions could be held up and states can’t plan long-term projects for fear they won’t be able to pay for them.
-Meanwhile, the wear and tear on roads continues.
+In 2015, as the fund was almost out of money, Congress voted one extension in July and another in October before it agreed on a plan in December to provide $281 billion over five years for roads, bridges and mass transit.
+Both major-party U.S. presidential candidates, Republican Donald Trump and Democrat Hillary Clinton, are calling for even more infrastructure spending.

 Some nations have shifted more highway costs to drivers.
 China has been adding more than 10,000 kilometers (6,200 miles) of highways every year through big taxes on new vehicles and tolls as high as 7 cents per kilometer (that’s 11 cents per mile).
-Australia, which pioneered privately operated toll roads, is proposing higher tolls for heavy vehicles.
 The French privatized highway operations in 2005.
 Companies collect tolls, though the country still keeps close control over how much money the companies reinvest in construction and repair.
 Local governments make sure roads used for the Tour de France receive special love and attention.
-In the U.S., many of the states where people drive long distances tend to vote for anti-tax Republicans.
-Public officials who have dared suggest switching to a system where drivers pay by the mile instead of the gallon have been lambasted.
-Using general budget money to bail out the Highway Trust Fund could again be the solution because no lawmaker wants to explain to voters why road spending and its associated jobs are being halted.
-With cars and trucks becoming more fuel-efficient and Americans driving less, people aren’t buying as much fuel.
+In the U.S., economists Paul Krugman and Lawrence Summers argue that the nation should be borrowing to pay for infrastructure while interest rates are so low.
+Higher fuel taxes aren’t in the cards in rural states where people drive long distances and vote for Republicans.
+And proposals that drivers pay by the mile instead of by the gallon have been knocked down in some states, though Oregon and California are testing such systems.
+Meanwhile, with cars and trucks becoming more fuel-efficient and Americans driving less, people aren’t buying as much fuel.
 Less fuel means less fuel tax.
 Less fuel tax means more pressure to find a solution.

 The Reference Shelf

-- The Federal Highway Administration details the history of the federal gas tax.
+- The U.S. Federal Highway Administration details the history of the federal gas tax.

 - The Library of Congress looks at how various countries finance roads.